mantidproject/mantid/docs/source/concepts/FittingMinimizersWeightedComparisonDetailed.rst

 explanation of the comparison approach and the results obtained when not using weights see the :ref:`General comparison of minimizers
 <FittingMinimizers>`.
 In the alternative results presented here the
-cost function used is least squares and weigths by input observational errors.
-This cost function is named in the list of cost functions available in Mantid as `Least squares`, it is the default cost function in Mantid and the most commonly used for neutron data.
+cost function used is least squares and weigths are defined from input observational error estimates.
+See the :ref:`general concept page on fitting <Fitting>` for an explanation on how the error estimates are used in the least squares cost function.
+This cost function is named in the list of cost functions available in Mantid as "Least squares".
+It is the default cost function in Mantid and the most commonly used for neutron data.

-As the NIST problems do not include measurement errors, assuming that these datasets would represent spectra from a typical Mantid workspace we introduce errors as the square root of the observations.
+As the NIST problems do not include measurement errors, assuming that these datasets would represent data from a typical Mantid workspace we introduce observational error estimates calculated as the square root of the observations.

 .. _Minimizers_weighted_comparison_in_terms_of_accuracy: